Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 21 Common problems and their solutions Edit source

 This chapter describes a range of potential problems and their solutions.
-Even if your situation is not precisely listed here, there may be one similar enough to offer hints to the solution of your problem.
+Even if your situation is not precisely listed, there may be one similar enough to offer hints to the solution of your problem.

 21.1 Finding and gathering information Edit source

 Linux reports things in a detailed way.
 There are several places to look when you encounter problems with your system.
-Most of them are standard to Linux systems in general, and some are relevant to openSUSE Leap systems.
+Most of them are standard to Linux systems, and several are relevant to openSUSE Leap systems.
 Most log files can be viewed with YaST (Miscellaneous › Start-Up Log).

 YaST offers the possibility to collect all system information needed by the support team.
 Use Other › Support and select the problem category.
 When all information is gathered, attach it to your support request.